 4: Meet Your Biggest Fan

-A ceiling fan can be a great way of keeping a room cool at a fraction of the cost that it takes to run your AC
+A ceiling fan can be a great way of keeping a room cool without AC with cool air at a fraction of the cost that it takes to run your AC.
+They can create a nice breeze indoors

-OK, so it doesn’t have to be the biggest, but installing a fan is always a great way to keep your room cool while using only a tenth of the energy that it takes to power an AC unit.
+OK, so it doesn’t have to be the biggest, but installing a fan is always a great way to keep your room cool without air conditioning while using only a tenth of the energy that it takes to power an AC unit.

-Indoor ceiling fans like this 56-inch, three-blade model from Westinghouse Lighting tend to work best as they blow cool air directly downwards onto you and your surroundings.
+Indoor ceiling fans like this 56-inch, three-blade model from Westinghouse Lighting tend to work best as these fans blow cool air directly downwards onto you and your surroundings, creating a nice breeze.

-However, they also tend to be fairly expensive, especially compared to free-standing fans.
+However, these fans also tend to be fairly expensive, especially compared to free-standing fans.

 Pelonis’ stylish Oscillating Tower Fan is about half the price of the aforementioned Westinghouse ceiling fan and still does a great job at cooling the room.
 Even the slowest, one mph setting, you’re still looking at a very noticeable three or four-degree reduction in room temperature.